KeithC-pixel/Sonalyze/README.md

 development devices, so it was substituted for Maven.

 ### Architecture
-- This app doesn't follow a traditio3nal MVC architecture.
+- This app doesn't follow a traditional MVC architecture.
 The app has a service and page-driven architecture with pages acting as Controllers AND Viewers.
 Models then can be attached to pages as a variable.
 Services can be made as singletons to assist Pages in place of direct Controllers.
 Given the vision of the project this is well-suited for the following reasons: